You are here

 Nigel's surgery 24: Reporting patient safety incidents to the National Reporting and Learning System (NRLS) for GP practices

-As part of this we look at how practices:
+We look at how practices:

-- identify safety issues,
+- identify safety issues

 - record safety incidents, concerns and near misses, and

 - report and respond to these internally and externally (where appropriate).